 “If you’re serious about immortality, I should ensure the vessels are healthy before feeding them centipedes,” said Nakayama.
 “I’ll plant them at altitude so no one stumbles on them accidentally.”

 Nakayama rocketed out of the Mountain.
-She tossed the ball of centipedes to land atop the largest island.
+She tossed the ball of centipedes atop the largest island.

 Nemo sat under a mango tree slurping fallen fruit.
 He licked juice from his skin wherever it dripped; he was flexible enough to lick his elbow and the far side of his ankles and knees.